arnavgarg1/arnavgarg1/README.md

 Prior to Predibase, I worked as a Machine Learning Scientist at Atlassian focused on building ML-powered smart features for Confluence and Trello, notably working on the Confluence feed recommendations, Confluence Recommended Pages (Patent Pending), and suggested user invites on Trello.

 I graduated from UCLA in 2020 with an undergraduate degree in Computer Science.
 My core experience lies in deep learning (especially natural language) and backend software development.
-I particularly enjoy problems in social network analysis, graph networks, and large language models.
+I particularly enjoy problems in social network analysis, graph networks, distributed/scalable machine learning, and large language models.

 ### Connect with me:
 ---